Icelandic Chocolate Cake

 4. Cut the chocolate into pieces and place in the top of a double boiler and melt (Use a metal bowl over simmering pan of water).

-5. Add the butter and stir until well mixed.
+5. Add the butter to the chocolate and stir until incorporated.

-6. Add the sugar and stir well to combine.
-Remove from the heat and set aside to let the mixture cool slightly.
+6. Add the sugar to the chocolate mixture and stir well to combine.
+Remove the pan from the heat and set aside to let the mixture cool slightly.

 7. Add the eggs, one at a time, mixing well after each addition.